Adonis-Stavridis/caroumesh/README.md

 ### Scenes

-You can add a scene by only specifying its' path using a string.
+You can add a scene by only specifying its path using a string.

 ```tsx
 <Caroumesh scenes={['assets/StarDestroyer.gltf', 'assets/TieFighter.gltf']} />